HendrikKuehne/belief_propagation/README.md

 [^2]: `np.einsum_path` cannot contract large networks (i.e. many edges) because the alphabet with which it creates it's equations is limited to 52 characters (lower- and uppercase letters).
 This seems a severe limitation to me, I don't understand why that's in there; `cotengra.einsum` does not have that limitation, so I'm using that instead (dated 30.09.2024).

 [^3]: Refer to Christian's [pytenet](https://github.com/cmendl/pytenet/tree/master).
 The file [`pytenet/doc/conf.py`](https://github.com/cmendl/pytenet/blob/master/doc/conf.py) is especially relevant.

+[^7]: Online ressources: [Performance tuning guide](https://docs.pytorch.org/tutorials/recipes/recipes/tuning_guide.html) for PyTorch.
+How would this play with NetworkX?
+[NetworkX supports different backends](https://networkx.org/documentation/stable/tutorial.html#using-networkx-backends), among which is [nx-cugraph](https://github.com/rapidsai/nx-cugraph) (see above), but they don't natively interface with PyTorch.
+PyTorch-Geometric has graph routines, and it seems like a [torch_geometric.data] object represents a graph.
+One can even initialize it [from a NetworkX graph](https://pytorch-geometric.readthedocs.io/en/stable/modules/utils.html#torch_geometric.utils.from_networkx).
+But this would, as it seems, require much deeper modifications than I have time for now.
+Using SciPy would require CPU-synchronization, but

 ## Open questions